 I was very, VERY worried when I heard that they started on a new album way back then.
-‘Cause Murphy sez that there is a great risk for the follow on productions to fall into the hands of the Lord of Darkness and never return.
+‘Cause Murphy sez that there is a great risk for the follow-on productions to fall into the hands of the Lord of Darkness and never return.

 But here, I feel the sunny warmth of California on my skin – a very pleasant surprise.
-Even if Pat Monahan is actually not from CA, he is from Erie, Pennsylvania (the provincial town sitting right on the lake of the same name) and officially resides (LOL) in the beautiful state of Washington.
+Even if Pat Monahan is actually not from California, he is from Erie, Pennsylvania (the provincial town sitting right on the lake of the same name) and officially resides in the beautiful state of Washington.

-This is no heavy fare and not meant to be neither.
-You do feel this new #yolo attitude of the band and the positive energy they put into creating this.
+This is no heavy fare and is not meant to be that, either.
+You do feel this new #yolo attitude of the band and the positive energy they put into creating the record.
 Whilst they were not able to replicate their smasher Hey, Soul Sister from Save me, San Francisco, they nevertheless managed to catapult another one of their tracks to single stardom status and into the charts.
-Well, who would have thought that!

 Some of the reviewers suggest that this will be their downfall.
-They may have veered away from their more rocky path to stray into pop territory a bit too far.
+As they may have veered away from their more rocky path to stray into pop territory a bit too far.
 Maybe inciting the wrath of the pop gods that dwell in the semidarkness of rosy sweetness and dripping, colored smoothies.